plochoidysis-ojwege/eNSP-labs/README.md

 ### Objectives

-- Understanding NAT config., its purpose and types.
+- Understanding NAT configuration, its purpose and types.
 - Setting up NAT on Huawei devices.
 - Validating and Troubleshooting NAT: Verifying translations and resolve issues.